hteumeuleu/playorama/README.md

 ## 1. How to use

-*Warning*: The app is still very rough around the edges and the process to get your own videos on the Playdate is a bit clunky.
+*Warning*: The process to get your own videos on the Playdate is a bit clunky.
 There’s a demo video included in the application if you’re not at ease with encoding video and audio.

 ### 1.1.
 Controls